meltyourface/blank/posts/Necromancer/Necromancy-History-Principles-and-Fundamental-Spells/index.md

 c.
 Bury the figurine in an unmarked grave near a tree or other natural point of power.
 d.
 Upon burial, recite an invocation inviting the deceased's spirit to provide protection.

-Risks and Precautions: Respect the spirit's autonomy and avoid calling upon the spirit for malicious purposes or demanding more than it is willing to provide.
+**Risks and Precautions**: Respect the spirit's autonomy and avoid calling upon the spirit for malicious purposes or demanding more than it is willing to provide.

 3. **Spirit-binding Enchantment**:
 Purpose: Binds a willing spirit to an object, such as a pendant or amulet, for various purposes.